davidfstr/Crystal-Web-Archiver/README.md

 ### main

 * Downloading improvements
-    * Can force redownload of older URLs using the `--stale-before` CLI option.
+    * Can redownload newer versions of existing URLs using the UI or `--stale-before` CLI option.
+    * Can download sites that require cookie-based login using the UI.
     * Fix to send URL path and query rather than absolute URL in HTTP GET requests, improving conformance to RFC 2616 (HTTP/1.1).
         * This helps download WordPress sites successfully.